eclipse-zenoh/zenoh-python/examples/README.md

 ### z_storage

    Trivial implementation of a storage in memory.
-   This examples registers a subscriber and a queryable on the same selector.
+   This examples creates a subscriber and a queryable on the same key expression.
-   The subscriber callback will store the received paths/values in an hashmap.
+   The subscriber callback will store the received key/values in an hashmap.
-   The queryable callback will answer to queries with the paths/values stored in the hashmap and that match the queried selector.
+   The queryable callback will answer to queries with the key/values stored in the hashmap and that match the queried selector.

    Typical usage: